-- In the next step, uninstall the WDS role.
-You can either do that via remove roles and features wizard or using PowerShell.
-Refer this guide to know how to uninstall WDS.
-Restart the distribution point server after uninstalling WDS role.
+- Next, uninstall the WDS role.
+You can either do that via the “remove roles and features” wizard or using PowerShell.
+To make it easier, here is a guide that covers the steps to remove or uninstall Windows Deployment Services on a server.
+Restart the distribution point server after uninstalling the WDS role.

-- Login to the distribution point server, make sure the WDS completes any other uninstall actions it has to do.
+- Login to the distribution point server and make sure the WDS completes any other uninstall actions it has to do.

-- Go to distribution point properties and under PXE tab, re-enable the PXE option.
+- Go to the distribution point properties and under the PXE tab, re-enable the PXE option.

-- Now click General tab and ensure the DP certificate is valid.
-If an expired or wrong Distribution Point certificate is assigned to DP, you may see error code 0xc0000098.
+- Now click the General tab and ensure the DP certificate is valid.
+If an expired or wrong Distribution Point certificate is assigned to DP, you may encounter error code 0xc0000098 during SCCM OSD.